evykassirer/notes/cs365/README.md

 1. r0 = q0, s0 = ε
 2. rm is in F
-3. w = w'1 w'2 ... w'm all concatented (some w'i might be epsilon)
+3. w = w'1 w'2 ... w'm all concatented (some w'i might be ε)
 4. for every i in [m], there exists a, b in Γ\_ε, t in Γ\_ε* such that (ri, b) is in δ(r\_{i-1}, w'i, a) and si = bt and s\_{i-1} = at --- (ie from state i-1 to state i, you read the next character, take a off the stack, put b back on)